zukunft/zukunft.com/docs/code_functions_all.md

     \-- id_lst - section for function id_lst not yet defined that it should be delete in /sandbox/sandbox_multi.php
     \-- id_or_lst - section for function id_or_lst not yet defined that it should be delete in /sandbox/sandbox_multi.php
     \-- del_links - section for function del_links is expected to be del in /sandbox/sandbox_multi.php
-    \-- sql_default_script_usage - section for function sql_default_script_usage not yet defined that it should be delete in /sandbox/sandbox_multi.php
     \-- db_changed_sandbox_list - section for function db_changed_sandbox_list not yet defined that it should be sql write fields in /sandbox/sandbox_multi.php
     \-- save_field_type - section for function save_field_type is expected to be save in /sandbox/sandbox_multi.php
     \-- type_name - section for function type_name is expected to be preloaded in /sandbox/sandbox_multi.php